gbili/le-poste/README.md

 ## Passing connection info

-In order to configure mailSend, we need to be using dotenv, or add some properties to `process.env`.
+In order to configure mailSend, we need to be using `dotenv`, or add some properties to `process.env`.
 They are the following:

 ```env
 MAIL_SMTP_HOST=mail.yourmailprovider.com